amitde69/anomaly-operator/docs/index.md

 * Integrates simply with Prometheus metrics.
 * Leverages Prophet framework by facebook [https://github.com/facebook/prophet](https://github.com/facebook/prophet)
 * Allows customization of Kubernetes resource spec.
-Can work on managed solutions such as EKS or GCP.
+Can work on managed solutions such as EKS or GKE.
-* Light weight and scalable
+* Light weight and scalable.
-* Simplified configuration and easy integration
+* Simple configuration and easy integration.